lomorage/pi-gen/README.md

 _Tool to generate Raspbian image used for network emulator_

-This image simplified the network emulator setup on Raspberry Pi 3, by just installed the image without extra setup.
+This image simplifies the network emulator setup on Raspberry Pi 3, by just installing the image without extra setup.
+If you are using old Raspberry Pi which doesn't have wifi module built in, you can either using an USB wifi adapter or using an usb-ethernet adapter and switch to use [ethernet bridge](#switch-to-wired-bridge).

 ## Installation

 You can get the pre-build image [here](https://cisco.box.com/s/fe7ocl2gchnvgpxgjutxmh6azvxer1ya), and download [Etcher](https://etcher.io/) and install the image on the micro sdcard.

-Once startup, it already setup wifi in AP mode and bridge between wifi (wlan) and ethernet (eth0) ports.
-You can plug in the ethernet port to your local network, you can then ping `piemulator.local` to get the ip address of the emulator.
+Once startup, it already setup wifi in AP mode and bridge between wifi (wlan0) and ethernet (eth0) ports.
+You can plug in the ethernet port to your local network, you can then ping `piemulator.local` to get the ip address of the emulator, or you can just use the domain name for ssh access, like `ssh pi@piemulator.local`.

 And then connect your testing devices via wifi: